In-store technology trends

 Technology has advanced in such a way that it’s set to improve customer service and their experience from the moment they click onto a retailer’s website or set foot in a store.
 One of the most obvious ways is at the very start of the shopping journey.
 Retailers will be able to recognize shoppers when they first start shopping, using facial recognition software in the physical store and tracking codes online, making buying recommendations based on browsing history and past purchases.
 This is one of those ecommerce marketing trends that’s not going to just be a fad.

-Research has found that six out of 10 consumers prefer stores which offer an AR experience of some sort.
+Research has found that six out of 10 consumers prefer stores that offer an AR experience of some sort.
 In addition, 40 percent of consumers would be willing to pay more at a store offering this service.
 Retailers are using this technology in new and interesting ways.
 Some are using AR to assist consumers in navigating around previously complex stores.
 Fashion retailers, on the other hand, are using this technology to allow customers the opportunity to “try on” items of clothing in an AR-enabled mirror.
 Simply by standing in front of a smart mirror and holding up an item of clothing in front of their body, consumers will be able to see what they’d look like in their new outfit.

 The worst part about shopping is, without any doubt, the queues.
 And, if retailers have their way, that’ll soon be a thing of the past.
 A number of stores are already rolling out mobile payment checkout technology.
 This means that customers will be able to checkout with any employee, anywhere in the store using a mobile device and printer.
 Queues are soon going to be a distant memory.
 Publicizing this option and making it known within a store’s marketing trends updates to consumers will ensure a steady stream of shoppers who’d prefer this option.